LeiWangR/leiwangr.github.io/_teaching/teaching.md

 Welcome to the course!
 This semester, you will learn Python by building your own *Mission Control Panel*, a program that monitors mission data, checks system conditions, analyses information, and helps operators make decisions.
 You will not build it all at once.
 Starting with a simple control panel in Week 1, you will add new capabilities week by week as you learn new Python concepts.
-Each new topic gives you another tool to make your system smarter, more capable, and more complete: (i) *Lectures:* Discover the Python concepts and problem-solving techniques behind each capability. (ii) *Workshops:* Put those concepts into action by upgrading your *Mission Control Panel* from one version to the next.
+Each new topic gives you another tool to make your system smarter, more capable, and more complete: (i) *Lectures:* Discover the Python concepts and problem-solving techniques behind each capability; (ii) *Workshops:* Put those concepts into action by upgrading your *Mission Control Panel* from one version to the next.

 | Week | Lecture materials | Workshop materials |